-We will be holding an information event on day date time location when we will dispel the myths around the subject, showcase the new resources and answer any questions you may have.
+We will be holding an information event on XXXXXXXX when we will dispel the myths around the subject, showcase the resources and answer any questions you may have.
+This meeting will take place in the school hall.
 If you can't make the event but would like to know more, or ask questions, please email: head@woore.shropshire.sch.uk.